bvoris/bvoris.github.io/_posts/2022-03-10-Introduction.md

 ## DePelchin Children's Center 2007 - 2009
 DePelchin Children's Center - nonprofit provider of children's mental health, prevention and early intervention, and child welfare services

 I took a role with the assistance of Solarent at DePelchin Children's Center.
 This role was an IT Manager role where I managed the help desk, call center and data center for DePelchin.
 We had 2 senior technicians, and 3 technicians in the call center.
 I had a great team, who were really efficient and capable.
 While there we installed new firewalls, new file servers and database servers.
+I deployed and configured all new Cisco switches.
 I deployed an IDS and a honeypot for greater network visibility.
 This was a really good role and I learned a lot about managing people and resources.

 ## Serimax 2009 - 2010
 Serimax - was an international pipeline welding company